puppetlabs/puppet-docs/source/pe/3.7/trouble_windows.markdown

       group  => 'Adminstrators',
     }

 The latter case will remove any permissions the Administrators group previously had to the file, resulting in the effective permissions of 0700.
-And since puppet runs as a service under the "SYSTEM" account, not "Administrator," Puppet itself will not be able to manage the file the next time it runs!
+And since Puppet runs as a service under the "SYSTEM" account, not "Administrator," Puppet itself will not be able to manage the file the next time it runs!

 To get out of this state, have Puppet execute the following (with an exec resource) to reset the file permissions: